CodeMaxx/CodeMaxx.github.io/_writeups/backdoorctf16/6enter-the-matrix.md

 Writing<br> `for(int i = 0; i <= 10; i++)`<br> rather than<br> `for(int i = 0; i < 10; i++)` ;) #nostalgia :P

-Cheers who read through it all!
+Cheers to those who read through it all!
 I hope you learnt something from my mistakes. **Go through other [writeups](../../) for more such fun challenges.**